- Salary

 We cannot overstate how important finding a trusted financial advisor is to your financial wellbeing.
 A good financial advisor will help you with much more than simply choosing appropriate investments for your money.
 They will help you identify your long-term goals and help define appropriate strategies to achieve these.

 Examples include: retirement planning; education savings for your dependents; or saving up to purchase your dream home.
 A good advisor should be a sounding board for major decisions and be available to answer your financial questions whenever they come up.
 Your advisor should be someone that you trust and who takes the time to understand your particular financial situation thoroughly.
 And finally, a good advisor will explain the importance of diversifying your investments and help come up with an investment plan which takes into account your own goals and level of risk tolerance.
 They will be there to answer your questions, reassure you and keep you focused on your long-term plan when the market turns sour and your investments don’t provide the results you were expecting.
-Sounds good.
 Now where do you find someone like this?
-That’s the tough part.
-Financial advisors come in a variety of different forms and with different names.
-They may be called financial planners, financial consultants or investment advisors.
-Many have professional designations such as “certified financial planner (CFP)” or “certified financial analyst (CFA)” or are accountants, lawyers or hold business degrees such as an MBA.
-While accreditations are good, there is minimal government oversight of financial advisors in Canada (except in Quebec).
-Hence the credentials are no guarantee of quality or professionalism.
+That’s the tough part and will require some research on your part.
+First, know that not all financial advisors are created equal.
+They go by a variety of titles – financial planners, financial consultants or investment advisors – and may have varying credentials – certified financial planner (CFP) or certified financial analyst (CFA).
+Some MBAs, accountants and lawyers also work in a financial advisory capacity.
+The bottom line is that there is minimal government oversight of the industry, so credentials are no guarantee of quality or professionalism.

-Probably the best way to find a good financial advisor is to ask for referrals from friends, family members or a trusted lawyer or accountant.
-Ask a potential advisor for the name of clients they have worked with and phone these people to gauge their level of satisfaction with the advisor.
-Satisfied clients are a good financial advisor’s best marketing tool.
+The best way to find a good financial advisor is to ask for referrals from friends, family members or a trusted lawyer or accountant.
+As a client, you have a right to ask potential advisors to speak with their existing clients for references, so do that.
 Stay away from advisors who are pushing products that pay commissions or that want to directly manage all your investments so that they can collect a percentage of these on an annual basis (unless that’s what you’re looking for).
-Advisors who categorically recommend you avoid putting your money into debt repayment or real-estate purchases are probably also hoping to sell you a commissioned product.
-If an advisor is also selling legal services and wants to do your income tax return, you should wonder what exactly this person’s particular area of expertise is.
-Finally, if an advisor is trying to scare you unnecessarily or trying to make you dependent on them by exaggerating the complexity of your financial situation, you should run away.
-Other than this, go with your gut as you would in choosing any other professional such as a doctor or lawyer.
+Advisors who recommend you avoid putting your money into debt repayment or real-estate purchases are probably also hoping to see you a commissioned product.
+Ultimately, your goal is to build a long and trusting relationship with an advisor.
+Someone who tries to scare you or make you dependent on them by complicating your situation may not be the best bet.

 Incorporation